coolOrangeLabs/powerSyncPublic/README.md

 THE USAGE OF THIS SAMPLE IS AT YOUR OWN RISK AND **THERE IS NO SUPPORT** RELATED TO IT.

 ## Description
 powerSync is an extension for powerJobs to integrate with Autodesk Construction Cloud (ACC) and Fusion Team.
+It makes use of the Autodesk Platform Services (APS) APIs.

 ## Prerequisites
 powerSync requires coolOrange powerJobs to be installed on the Autodesk Vault Job Processor and on the Autodesk Vault Clients.

-## Functionality
-Coming soon...

 ## Installation
-Coming soon...

-## Configuration
-Coming soon...

-### APS Application

-### Custom Integrations

-### Vault Configuration

-## Vault Client Extensions
-Coming soon...
+- Download and install powerJobs Client and powerJobs Processor.
+- Clone or download the repository and copy all folders and files from 'Program Files/coolOrange/Modules/powerAPS' to `%programfiles%\coolOrange\Modules\powerAPS` and from 'ProgramData/coolOrange' to `%programdata%\coolOrange`.
+- Restart Vault to apply the changes.

-## Vault Jobs
+## Webinar Recording
-Coming soon...
+The configuration of powerSync, its base functionality and the benefits were explained in a dedicated webinar.
+The recording of this webinar can be found here: https://www.coolorange.com/webinar-follow-up-synchronize-autodesk-vault-with-acc

 ## Cmdlets
 powerSync contains PowerShell functions (cmdlets) for Autodesk Platform Services (APS) OAuth authentication.
-The cmdlets are bundled in a PowerShell module called powerAPS and support 2-legged and 3-legged OAuth authentication incl.
-PKCE. including UI for 3-legged user authentication in PowerShell and Autodesk Vault.
+The cmdlets are bundled in a PowerShell module called `powerAPS` and support 2-legged and 3-legged OAuth authentication, including UI for 3-legged user authentication in PowerShell and Autodesk Vault.

 OAuth tokens are refreshed automatically during the objects lifespan.